qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/processing.rst

       from .example_processing_algorithm import ExampleProcessingAlgorithm

       class Provider(QgsProcessingProvider):

-          """ The provider of our plugin. """

           def loadAlgorithms(self):
-              """ Load each algorithm into the current provider. """ self.addAlgorithm(ExampleProcessingAlgorithm())
-              # add additional algorithms here
-              # self.addAlgorithm(MyOtherAlgorithm())
+              self.addAlgorithm(ExampleProcessingAlgorithm())

           def id(self) -> str:
-              """The ID of your plugin, used for identifying the provider.

-              This string should be a unique, short, character only string, eg "qgis" or "gdal".
-This string should not be localised.
-              """
               return 'yourplugin'

           def name(self) -> str:
-              """The human friendly name of your plugin in Processing.

-              This string should be as short as possible (e.g. "Lastools", not "Lastools version 1.0.1 64-bit") and localised.
-              """
               return self.tr('Your plugin')

           def icon(self) -> QIcon:
-              """Should return a QIcon which is used for your provider inside the Processing toolbox.
-              """
               return QgsProcessingProvider.icon(self)

    * :file:`example_processing_algorithm.py` which contains the example